FAQ

 What should I do if I want to terminate my lease early?

-Terminating a lease early usually involves paying a penalty of only out of pocket expense to the landlord.
+Terminating a lease early usually involves paying a penalty of any out of pocket expenses to the landlord.
 Communicate your intentions with your landlord, review the lease agreement for early termination clauses, and try to negotiate a mutually acceptable solution.
-Assist a landlord a suitable tenant, however the tenant must be approved by the landlord.
-It is understood your responsible for the rent until a suitable tenant is approved.
+You may assist the landlord with finding a suitable tenant, however the tenant must be approved by the landlord.
+It is understood that you're responsible for the rent until a suitable tenant is approved.

 It is understood that a monthly tenant is only required to give 60 days notice.